dolomite-exchange/dolomite-v2-protocol/README.md

 - Added a `getPartialRoundHalfUp` function that's used when converting between `Wei` & `Par` values.
 The reason for this change is that there would be truncation issues when using `getPartial` or `getPartialRoundUp`, which would lead to lossy conversions to and from `Wei` and `Par` that would be incorrect by 1 unit.
-- Added a `numberOfMarketsWithBorrow` field to `Account.Storage`, which makes checking collateralization for accounts that do not have an active borrow much more gas efficient.
-If `numberOfMarketsWithBorrow` is `0`, `state.isCollateralized(...)` always returns `true`.
+- Added a `numberOfMarketsWithDebt` field to [Account.Storage](contracts/protocol/lib/Account.sol), which makes checking collateralization for accounts that do not have an active borrow much more gas efficient.
+If `numberOfMarketsWithDebt` is `0`, `state.isCollateralized(...)` always returns `true`.
 Else, it does the normal collateralization check.
 - Added a `marketsWithNonZeroBalanceSet` which function as an enumerable hash set.
 Its implementation mimics [Open Zeppelin's](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/structs/EnumerableSet.sol) with adjustments made to support only the `uint256` type (for gas efficiency's sake).
-    - The purpose for this set is to track, in `O(1)` time, a user's active markets, for reading markets into memory in `OperationImpl`.
+    - The purpose for this set is to track, in `O(1)` time, a user's active markets, for reading markets into memory in [OperationImpl](contracts/protocol/impl/OperationImpl.sol).
 These markets are needed at the end of each transaction for checking the user's collateralization.
 It's understood that reading this user's array into memory can be more costly gas-wise than the old algorithm, but as the number of markets listed grows to the tens or hundreds, the new algorithm will be much more efficient.
     - Most importantly, it's understood that a user can inadvertently DOS themselves by depositing too many unique markets into a single account number (recall, user's deposits are partitioned first by their `address` and second by a `uint256` account number).
 Through UI patterns and organizing the protocol such that a lot of these markets (